-For optimal performance, as well as safety and to avoid electric shocks, you want to make sure the treadmill is on a dedicated power source.
+For optimal performance, as well as safety and to avoid electric shocks, you want to make sure the treadmill is on a dedicated power source with a ground wire.
 What this means, is the treadmill should be plugged directly into the wall receptacle, leading directly back to the circuit breaker, and no other electronics should be on that line.
 It should be a minimum of 15 amps (20 is optimal).

 Other Notes About Power